Miro0o/Docs-Notes/Information Science & Computer Science/🔑 CS Core/🏎️ Computer Networking and Communication/📌 Computer Networking Basics (Protocol Part)/0x05 Network Layer/Internet Protocols (IP)/Internet Protocols (IP).md

 ↗ [NAT (Network Address Translation)](../MiddleBoxes/NAT%20(Network%20Address%20Translation)/NAT%20(Network%20Address%20Translation).md)
 ↗ [IPv6](IPv6/IPv6.md)

-Among all of this solusion, IPv6 is deemed to be the ultimate method dealing with "limited number of address" --- because it's unlimited!
+Among all of this solution, IPv6 is deemed to be the ultimate method dealing with "limited number of address" --- because it's unlimited!

 ### IP Address Assignment